ssvbio/ssvbio.github.io/_posts/2021-05-22-parse_NCBI_reference.md

 ```

-3.Now let use this file to grep only NC sequences from oririginal genome file using seqkit
+3. Now let use this file to grep only NC sequences from oririginal genome file using seqkit

 ```bash
 $ seqkit grep -f file.txt GRCh38_latest_genomic.fna > GRCh38_latest_genomic_chr_contigs.fna

 ```

-4.Now we use the **file.txt** to rename fasta headers using seqkit using Key-Value pair (KVP) file.
+4. Now we use the **file.txt** to rename fasta headers using seqkit using Key-Value pair (KVP) file.
 First column should have matching header lines of the sequences (sequence names before, without `>`) and second column should have expected/new names for each entry.
 Now we can do that against each line in file.txt.
 We can take a different route. seqkit rename supports regex.
 We can use that.
 For this, let us copy the first column to second column with awk:

 ```awk
 $ awk -v OFS="\t" '{print $0,$0}'  file.txt > file1.txt